paul-bennett/juggle/README.md

 $
 ````

-To list static methods which take no arguments (along with static fields
+To list static methods which take no arguments use `-p ""`.

+(This also lists all default constructors, as well as static fields
-by virtue of Juggle treating fields as having zero-arg pseudo-getters),
+by virtue of Juggle treating fields as having zero-arg pseudo-getters.)
-use `-p ""`.

 ## Where to look

-You can tell Juggle to which JARs to include in the search by using the `-j` option:
+You can tell Juggle which JARs to include in the search by using the `-j`
+option:
 ````
 % juggle                                                                \
     -j mylib.jar                                                        \